-The President's plan is based on the concept that the optimal portfolio for most of the participants is a "life-cycle portfolio."
+Bush's plan is based on the concept that the optimal portfolio for most workers is a "life-cycle portfolio."
 The managers of the life-cycle accounts would invest more aggressively when the worker is young, and gradually more conservatively as he or she ages, in accordance with the advice of most financial advisors.
-According to the President's plan, the life-cycle portfolio would be an option for younger workers and all personal accounts would be "automatically invested in the 'life cycle portfolio' when a worker reaches age 47, unless the worker and his or her spouse specifically opted out by signing a waiver form stating that they are aware of the risks involved."
-Thus, in a sense the life cycle portfolio is the centerpiece of the personal account plan.
+According to Bush's plan, the life-cycle portfolio would be an option for younger workers and all personal accounts would be "automatically invested in the 'life cycle portfolio' when a worker reaches age 47, unless the worker and his or her spouse specifically opted out by signing a waiver form stating that they are aware of the risks involved."4 Thus, in a sense the life-cycle portfolio is the centerpiece of the personal account plan.

-The life cycle plans are important to the plan in that they attempt to respond to the complaint that the president's Social Security plan is too risky, that by encouraging people to achieve higher returns on their Social Security contributions by investing in risky assets, they will run major risks that a market decline will impoverish them in their
+The life-cycle plans are important to the plan in that they attempt to respond to the complaint that Bush's Social Security plan is too risky, that by encouraging people to achieve higher returns on their Social Security contributions by investing in risky assets, they will run major risks that a market decline will impoverish them in their retirement.
+A life-cycle plan would involve riskier investments only in the earlier years of the life cycle.